What do we believe?

 How do I become a Christian?

 Initiating the Christian journey can be done in three easy steps.
 Admit Sin.
 (Telling God I'm sorry for trying to live life on my terms and not His).
 Turn Around.
-(Telling God that I'm ready to turn live by His terms, receive His forgiveness, walk in the footsteps of Jesus, trust in Him, and receive the renewing presence of the Holy Spirit.)
+(Telling God that I'm ready to live by His terms, receive His forgiveness, walk in the footsteps of Jesus, trust in Him, and receive the renewing presence of the Holy Spirit.)
 Say Thank You.
-(Thanking God for His love, grace, forgiveness, and for the renewing work of Jesus done on the cross.)
-Why did Jesus die?
+(Thanking God for His love, grace, forgiveness, and for the renewing work Jesus did on the cross.)

 Prayer of Salvation